 Serolo Safari Camp is a small and intimate tented camp, located along the shady floodplain of the Limpopo River in the Northern Tuli Game Reserve.
 It is just 600m from the river itself, under the many massive riverine trees, including the magnificent Mashatu and tall Apple-leaf trees.

 The unfenced Serolo Safari Camp offers accommodation in five fully-serviced safari-style tents with each tent sleeping two persons.
 All of the tents have two single beds, electric lamps and electric lights.
 There are en-suite showers with hot water and flush toilets and all bed linen and towels are provided.
+There is also a lovely and spacious self-catering unit which has a fully equipped kitchen and private braai area.
+The self-catering stone cottage has a spacious bedroom with aircon.
 There is a central lapa / dining area with a fire-pit on the main deck and a splash pool.
 The camp has 220V electricity and a spotlight overlooks the waterhole.

 Game such as Elephants, Leopard, Hyaena, Bushbuck, Bush Pig, Warthog and African Wild Cat may possibly be seen drinking at the waterhole just below the camp.
 Tuli Wilderness is home to a diverse range of wildlife and the Tuli Area boasts the world’s largest elephant population on privately-owned land (over 1800 elephants) - offering some incredible sightings and providing fantastic photographic opportunities.
 Our private and exclusive 24 000 acre unfenced concession